Vanessa Tyson to report Justin Fairfax accusation to Boston DA

 “As Dr. Tyson stated earlier, she will cooperate with all appropriate investigations, and awaits further word from leadership in the Virginia legislature about how it will proceed,” Ms. Katz said.

-Delegate Patrick Hope, Arlington Democrat, announced last week that he would file articles of impeachment, but abruptly called it off Monday, citing lack of support.
+Del.
+Patrick Hope, Arlington Democrat, announced last week that he would file articles of impeachment, but abruptly called it off Monday, citing lack of support.

 Neither Democrats nor Republicans have expressed a desire to confront Mr. Fairfax.
 Lawmakers in both parties argue that the General Assembly lacks resources for an investigation and that the allegations against Mr. Fairfax don’t meet the constitutional criteria for impeachment, which is limited to conduct in office.